WWE News: D’Lo Brown Discusses How Nation Of Domination Would Be Received Today

 — WrestlingINC.com (@WrestlingInc) August 17, 2019

-However, he does believe that the recent appointments of Paul Heyman, Eric Bischoff and Bruce Pitchard to create roles will help WWE find some of its old spark.
+However, he does believe that the recent appointments of Paul Heyman, Eric Bischoff, and Bruce Pritchard to create roles will help WWE find some of its old spark.
 Maybe that won’t involve depictions of militant activist characters on television, but there are other ways to add edgy excitement to the product.

 At the time of this writing, Brown is working for Impact Wrestling as a producer, a company that he’s often been affiliated with since its inception.
 He hasn’t been seen in WWE since 2009, but it’s clear that he’s still a fan of the product and has some strong thoughts on its current creative direction.